 * CelebrityVoiceActor: In the Japanese dub, Venom is voiced by Creator/ToshiyukiMorikawa, the voice of Spider-Man in the Japanese dub of ''WesternAnimation/SpiderManTheAnimatedSeries''.

 * DeletedRole: Adrian Lester filmed a cameo as a scientist that Marko visits that was cut.

-* DeletedScene: Part of the scene where Peter looks at his reflection while wearing the Black Suit under his clothes was cut that would have shown Peter having a vision of himself as Venom, which explains the alarmed expression on his face and him locking the Black Suit away immediately afterwards.
+* DeletedScene: Part of the scene where Peter looks at his reflection in a mirror after returning to his apartment after seemingly killing the Sandman was cut.
+The cut segment would have shown Peter looking down at the Black Suit under his clothes, then looking up to see his reflection as Venom, which explains him locking the Black Suit away immediately afterwards with an alarmed expression on his face.
 The Venom model that was used harkened back to the character's original appearance, without fangs or distorted eyes.